ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 Member|Description
 ------|-----------
-`headerIeVectorList`|Header IE element list.
+`headerIeVectorList`|Header IE element list. `NULL` if no elements.
-`payloadIeVectorList`|Payload IE element list.
+`payloadIeVectorList`|Payload IE element list. `NULL` if no elements.
-`headerIovLength`|Header IE element list size, set 0 when no elements.
+`headerIovLength`|Header IE element list size, set to 0 if no elements.
-`payloadIovLength`|Payload IE element list size, set 0 when no elements.
+`payloadIovLength`|Payload IE element list size, set to 0 if no elements.

 IE element could be divided to multiple vector, which MAC just write to message direct.
 One vector could also include multiple information elements or just header part.
 That's enable flexible to way to generate list and should enable memory friendly way to share information elements.

 Set `headerIovLength` or `payloadIovLength` to 0 if not send any element.